cloudmesh-community/book/chapters/pi/setup-ultimate.md

 ## Setting up Many Pis for a Cluster

-THis discusses how to set things up for many PIs with cm burn, we have multiple scenarios
+This discusses how to set things up for many PIs with cm burn, we have multiple scenarios

 ### Setting up a small cluster with cm-burn